 |Average Weight:||5-10 pounds|

 Here, towards the lower part of our list, the prices for these cats get more reasonable.
 Still, $1,200 is quite a bit to spend on a feline, so the American Curl definitely isn’t a cheap pet.
 Similar to the Scottish Fold, the American Curl has special ears, only this time, they curl backward.
-Every American Curl can be traced back to a single stray kitten with some strange ears named Shulamith.
-Even today, all American Curls are born with straight ears, but they curl backward just a few days after the kitten is born, giving them the trademark curled ears responsible for the breed’s name.
+Every American Curl can be traced back to a single stray kitten named Shulamith with some strange ears.
+Even today, all American Curls are born with straight ears, but they curl backward just a few days after the kitten is born, giving them the trademark ears responsible for the breed’s name.

 |Average Weight:||8-12 pounds|